RAKWireless/RUI3-Best-Practice/RUI3-RAK12007-Waterlevel/README.md

 This functions are where the action is happening.

 **`sensor_handler`** is called by the timer.
 First, if in LoRaWAN mode, it checks whether the node has already joined the network.
-Then, in this example, it is reading the analog values from the RAK5811 and putting the data together with the battery value in the payload.
+Then, in this example, it is calling the sensor read function _**`read_rak12007`**_, that adds the water level value and alarm flags to the payload.
 After the payload is ready, it calls **`send_packet`** to get the packet sent out.

 ```cpp